-Hubby wanted to replenish his pants wardrobe, so I joined him on a recent trip.
+Hubs wanted to replenish his pants wardrobe, so I joined him on a recent trip.
 As usual, Wilson’s did not disappoint.
-Special note: the WilsonsLeather.com website gives new meaning to quickly fluctuating prices.
+Special note: the WilsonsLeather.com website gives new meaning to quickly fluctuating prices, THE reason I refuse to link it.
 A $250 bag yesterday may be $80 today, then $105 tomorrow.
 Your best bet = eBay, where WL also maintains a store.
 Prices there remain lower for longer time periods.

 Between those two online shops, I’d been closely watching a certain bag: the Leather Vacqueta Single Lock Leather Tablet Bag.
 I hesitated to buy sight-unseen, because most of us have witnessed a severe decline in quality as regards the products of some beloved manufacturers.
 You’ll understand then, why I practically ran into the Wilsons Leather outlet store upon arrival.
 Folks, not only did they have “my” bag, it was rock-bottom priced, at $69.